Rolodophone/nea/report/report.md

 2. Settings
 	1. There should be a setting to change SFX volume
 	1. There should be a setting to change music volume
-	1. There should be a setting to show the tutorial button instead of the play button on the main menu
+	1. There should be a button to return to the main menu
-	1. The "show tutorial" settings should revert back to off automatically once the tutorial has been played
+2. Credits
-	1. There should be a setting to change the position of the controls
+	1. All the credits should be displayed
-	1. There should be a setting to change the size of the controls
+	2. The user should be able to scroll if not all the credits fit on the screen
-	1. There should be a setting to change the opacity of the controls
+	3. There should be a button to return to the main menu
 2. Game UI
 	1. There should be the current score displayed at the top
+	1. The current health should also be displayed
 	2. There should be a pause button displayed
 	3. Pressing the pause button pauses the game logic and animation
 	4. Pressing the pause button displays a popup